roukoslab/bluntPred/README.md

 NOTE: Only the seed portion of the protospacer (this is, the last 10 nucloetides of the target sequence) are used for the prediction in this model.

+## Cite

+If you find this tool useful and use it in your research, please cite our publication:

+Longo, Sayols et al., Linking CRISPR–Cas9 double-strand break profiles to gene editing precision with BreakTag.
+Nat.
+Biotechnol.
+2024.
+DOI: https://doi.org/10.1038/s41587-024-02238-8